Chapter 2 : Him

 Albus looked equal parts scared and curious.
 Then, a hushed whisper: “I want to know when.”

 “Of course you do.
-You are my son after all.”
+You’re my son, after all.”
 Harry shook his head, and then lowered his voice.
-Albus observed a pained expression flicker over his face.
+An expression of pain flickered over his face.